Brant Brown: Playing career

-Brown attended Monache High School in Porterville, California, and California State University, Fresno, where he played college baseball for the Fresno State Bulldogs baseball team.
+Brown attended Monache High School in Porterville, California, and California State University, Fresno, where he played college baseball for the Fresno State Bulldogs.

-The Chicago Cubs selected Brown in the third round, with the 81st overall selection, in the 1992 MLB Draft.
+The Chicago Cubs selected Brown in the third round, with the 81st overall selection, in the 1992 Major League Baseball Draft.
 In his first season, he had a .274 batting average for the Peoria Chiefs of the Class A Midwest League.
 The next year, he hit .342 with the Daytona Cubs of the Class A-Advanced Florida State League and the Orlando Cubs of the Class AA Southern League.

 On June 15, 1996, Brown made his major league debut, hitting .304 in 69 at-bats that season.

 On June 18, 1998, Brown hit three home runs in one game.

-On September 23, 1998, the Cubs were in a tie with the New York Mets for the National League wild card with three games remaining.
-In a game against the Milwaukee Brewers that day, Chicago held a 7–5 lead in the bottom of the 9th inning, where Milwaukee loaded the bases with two outs for Geoff Jenkins, who hit a long fly ball to Brown who proceeded to drop the ball, which then got past him, allowing three runs to score and giving the Brewers an 8–7 win.
+On September 23, 1998, the Cubs were tied with the New York Mets for the National League wild card with three games remaining.
+In a game against the Milwaukee Brewers that day, Chicago held a 7–5 lead in the bottom of the 9th inning.
+Milwaukee loaded the bases with two outs for Geoff Jenkins, who hit a long fly ball to Brown that should have ended the game.
+Brown, though, dropped the ball, which then got past him, allowing three runs to score and giving the Brewers an 8–7 win.
 The Cubs then faced the San Francisco Giants in a one-game playoff to break the tie for the Wild Card, which the Cubs won.
 He hit .291 with 14 home runs and 48 runs batted in (RBIs) on the 1998 season.

-After the 1998 season, the Cubs traded Brown to the Pittsburgh Pirates for Jon Lieber.
+After the 1998 season, the Cubs traded Brown to the Pittsburgh Pirates for pitcher Jon Lieber.

-Though primarily a left fielder, the Pirates had Brown open the season as their starting center fielder, although due to his struggles with the change, the Pirates replaced Brown in their starting lineup with José Guillén in May.
+Though primarily a left fielder, the Pirates had Brown open the season as their starting center fielder.
+It didn't work, and the Pirates replaced Brown in their starting lineup with José Guillén in May.
 Brown hit .232 with 16 home runs and 58 RBIs with 114 strikeouts in 341 at bats for the Pirates in 1999.

 After the 1999 season, the Pirates traded Brown to the Florida Marlins for Bruce Aven.

 On June 9, 2000, Brown was involved in a three-team trade, in which he was sent to the Cubs, while Dave Martinez went to the Texas Rangers and the Marlins received Chuck Smith.
-In August, the Cubs sent Brown to the Iowa Cubs of the Class AAA Pacific Coast League (PCL), replacing him with Ross Gload.
+In August, the Cubs sent Brown to the Iowa Cubs of the Triple-A Pacific Coast League (PCL), replacing him with Ross Gload.

 Granted free agency after the 2000 season, Brown signed with the Brewers for the 2001 season.
-He played in the minor leagues for the Indianapolis Indians of the Class AAA International League and the Memphis Redbirds of the PCL, the Class AAA affiliate of the St. Louis Cardinals.
+He played in the minor leagues for the Indianapolis Indians of the Triple-A International League and the Memphis Redbirds of the PCL, the Triple-A affiliate of the St. Louis Cardinals.

-Brown then played for the Schaumburg Flyers of the Northern League, an independent baseball league, in 2003.
+Brown then played for the Schaumburg Flyers of the independent Northern League in 2003.